barreiro/horreum-operator/README.md

 # Horreum Operator

-This operator installs [Horreum](https://github.com/Hyperfoil/Horreum) and services it depends on (Grafana, PostgreSQL database and Keycloak SSO)
+This operator installs [Horreum](https://github.com/Hyperfoil/Horreum) and services it depends on (PostgreSQL database and Keycloak SSO)

 ## Deploy the operator in minikube